-These whole cannelloni are a delicacy!
-Exquisites!
-This time with a ricotta and spinach filling that is what we had at home to prepare.
-The combination of these ingredients really was amazing!
-Although there is always the option to change any of them if it is not to your liking.
-Obviously that is according to the personal tastes of each one.
+These whole wheat ricotta spinach cannelloni are delicious!
+Exquisiteness!
+This time with a ricotta and spinach filling, which is what I had at home to prepare.
+The combination of these ingredients was truly amazing!
+Although there is always the option to change one of them if you do not like it.
+Obviously, that is according to each person’s personal tastes.

-I tell you that I made these cannelloni with homemade ricotta that I made this week and that of course I leave the recipe in case you want to try and make it.
-It is not difficult at all, really, with few ingredients you have something without preservatives or totally natural additives.
+I tell you, I made these cannelloni with homemade ricotta that I made this week and of course I leave you the recipe in case you want to try and make it.
+It’s not difficult at all, really, with just a few ingredients, you have something completely natural without preservatives or additives.
 So cheer up!

-I like spinach much more than chard.
-It is a vegetable that can be eaten raw in salads like lettuce.
-If it cooks, in a few minutes it will be ready and you can do it directly by sauteing in a pan, in the microwave or by steaming so all nutrients are not lost when boiling.
-Plus you save yourself the trouble of cooking the stems separately from the leaves.
-If you think differently feel free to replace it.
+In my personal opinion, I like spinach much more than chard.
+A vegetable that can be eaten raw in salads like lettuce.
+If it is cooked, it is ready in a few minutes and you can do it directly by sautéing it in the pan, in the microwave or steaming it.
+This way all the nutrients are not lost when boiling it.
+In addition, you save the work of cooking the stems separately from the leaves.
+Feel free to replace it if you prefer.

-The convenient thing in my opinion when making cannelloni and not having all the work at one is to make the crepes or the filling a day before.
-Because in addition to having to prepare the sauce and everything else, it’s enough work for doing all at once.
-It is also a good idea to make a good quantity of cannelloni and freeze.
-So, the next time you feel like eating delicious food, just defrost.
-Save the stiff work that all the preparation gives.
+The best thing to do when making cannelloni is to prepare the crepes or the filling a day in advance.
+Because preparing the sauce and the filling is a lot of work and even more to do everything at the same time.
+Also, it is a good idea to make a good amount of cannelloni and freeze.
+So the next time you feel like eating a delicious meal, just defrost it.

-With the given quantity of this recipe it is enough to make 8 large cannelloni.
-Generally a person eats between 2 or 3 units.
-These are data to take into account depending on the number of diners you are cooking for.
+With the quantity given in this recipe it is enough to make 8 large cannelloni.
+Generally, a person eats between 2 or 3 units.
+These are data to take into account when cooking depending on the number of diners you have.

 - CREPES 8 UNITS